Get a free quote for your project today!

 Sanding the Parquet Floor

 Once the adhesive is dry, you should sand the entire floor unless both your original floor and the blocks you have sourced have a decent finish already.
-In which case you can skip this step and just maintain your flooring.
+In this case, you can skip this step and just maintain your flooring.

 It is best to use a belt sander to sand the floor as this won’t leave scatter marks as a drum-sander can.
 You will need a smaller edge-sander to reach the edges and corners of the floor.